rjfarmer/gfort2py/README.md

 then create a new file with your program that uses the module and calls the function you just made.

-If the shared library needs other shared libraries you will need to set LD_LIBRARY_PATH enviroment variable, and its also recommended is to run chrpath on the shared libraries so you can access them from anywhere.
+If the shared library needs other shared libraries you will need to set LD_LIBRARY_PATH environment variable, and its also recommended is to run chrpath on the shared libraries so you can access them from anywhere.

 ### Python side